Your way of parenting isn't working anymore -

 Q Do my partner and kids need to be involved?

 A No. This is your own journey.
 And the beauty of developmental coaching is that your new way of parenting will emerge gradually, one interaction at a time, in a way that feels natural to you and your family.

 "I didn’t know if I could actually get out of this awful mess, but you were always there to help me find my next step when I tripped.
 I’m so proud of the work I’ve done with you.
 There is a new peacefulness in me feeling this connection between my soul purpose, my role as a mother and how I interact with my grown-up son."

 "What I loved most was her questions - they made me just stop and then I’d realize something that I hadn't been able to see in the tangle I was caught up in.
 When I went into coaching, I was only hoping to find a way to stop being walked over by my teenagers.
 Instead, I found the voice of a wise, self-respecting woman.
 This was deep work that touched my heart and soul."

 You are free from looping through the same problem again and again.
 Your old triggers are neutralized and you respond differently in those previously impossible situations.

-You feel a stronger connection with your child.
-You see them with fresh eyes and deeper understanding.
+You see your child with fresh eyes and feel a stronger connection with them.
 As one client put it, “I fell in love with my daughter all over again.”

 The way you're parenting feels right in your body, mind, heart and soul.
 It has you trusting your instincts, feeling grounded and honouring what’s really most important to you is your role as a parent.